oznogongames/StarCreationToolsForUnity/SunForge/Assets/StarTools/readme_offline.md

 **Time scale -** How quickly the star's texture and rotation changes in appearance.

 **Resolution -** How 'Zoomed in' the star's texture is.
-Change this when adjusting the star's scale significantly.
+You should change this when adjusting the star's scale.

 **Contrast -** How varied the final texture will be from the base star color.